uyuni-project/uyuni-rfc/accepted/00075-api-versioning.md

 ## [Solutions]

 The following section contains a list of solutions to the problems mentioned above.
+Some of the the suggestions are only hypothetical, but they are included anyway, for the sake of completeness.

 ### Solution 1

-- Consider the API versions independent in Uyuni and SUSE Manager.
+- Treat the API versions independent in Uyuni and SUSE Manager.
 These are 2 different projects and version `X` has a different contents and compatibility in Uyuni/SUMA.
 - Introduce an API "flavor" under a new `api.getFlavor` method, which returns the project name (e.g. `uyuni`/`suse-manager`) read from a config file.